pjsip/pjproject_docs/docs/source/get-started/android/build_instructions.rst

 .. _android_pjsua2:

-Building and running pjsua2 sample application
+Building and running pjsua2 sample applications (Java & Kotlin)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A sample application using :doc:`pjsua2 API </api/pjsua2/ref>` with SWIG Java binding, is located under :source:`pjsip-apps/src/swig/java/android`.
+Sample applications using :doc:`pjsua2 API </api/pjsua2/ref>` with SWIG Java binding is located under :source:`pjsip-apps/src/swig/java/android`.
 It is not built by default, and you need `SWIG <http://www.swig.org/download.html>`__ to build it.

-Follow these steps to build pjsua2 sample application:
+Follow these steps to build pjsua2 sample applications:

 #.
 Make sure SWIG is in the build environment PATH.
 #.
 Run ``make`` from directory :source:`pjsip-apps/src/swig` (note that the